TeleAI-mcp/core-recommendation-engine-npkk/README.md

-# core-recommendation-engine-npkk
+# Core Recommendation Engine Npkk

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.